 Pronounceability ≠ toxicity

-“If you can’t say it, don’t eat it” was advice given by In Defense of Food author Michael Pollan in an interview with NPR.
+In interview with NPR, In Defense of Food author Michael Pollan advised that “if you can’t say it, don’t eat it.”
 In Defense of Food made some very good points, but this particular bit of advice feeds into the idea of indiscriminately dichotomizing substances as good or bad.

-I remember reading something quite a while back (I don’t recall the source) claiming that the inclusion of cyanacobalamin was a problem because it was along name that was hard to pronounce.
-The author had failed to look up cyanacobalamin’s more pronounceable name, vitamin B12.
+I remember reading something quite a while back (I don’t recall the source) claiming that the inclusion of cyanocobalamin was a problem because it was hard to pronounce.
+The author had failed to look up cyanocobalamin’s more pronounceable name, vitamin B12.

-Dr. Edzard Ernst, director of complementary medicine at University of Exeter and Plymouth has challenged the validity of alternative detox (as opposed to medical detox, e.g. from alcohol).
-He argued that for alternative detox hasn’t addressed basic scientific questions like what exactly the “toxins’ are, how they’re quantified, and it’s determined what patients require detox treatment.
+Dr. Edzard Ernst, director of complementary medicine at the University of Exeter and Plymouth, has challenged the validity of alternative detox (as opposed to medical detox, e.g. from alcohol).
+He argued that proponents of alternative detoxes haven’t addressed basic scientific questions like what exactly the “toxins’ are, how they’re quantified, and how it’s determined which patients require detox treatment.
 He pointed out that it would be very easy to demonstrate the effectiveness of this kind of detox if it did actually work; one would need to simply test the levels of the toxin in question, administer the detox, and then retest.
-If it works, why isn’t there already mountains of evidence?
+If it works, why aren’t there already mountains of evidence?

 Ernst also blasted a “detox tincture” made by Prince Charles’ company Duchy Originals (not to be confused with the perhaps more apt douchy originals).
 In an article published on Quackwatch, he wrote that “Prince Charles and his advisors seem to ignore science and prefer to rely on ‘make believe’ and superstition.”